Posted on Friday, April 18th, 2003

 1. How many times have you truly been in love?
 Once.

 2. What was/is so great about the person you love(d) the most?
 She pushed boundaries I didn't know I had, was happy with me the way I was, and opened my mind to new ways of thinking about things.
-Too bad she ended up being a psychotic, sadistic bitch in the end.3.
+Too bad she ended up being a psychotic, sadistic asshole in the end.3.
 What qualities should a significant other have?
 They should love you for who you are rather than who they feel you should be.

 4. Have you ever broken someone's heart?
 Probably.